Jernej Mravlje Home Page

 Lara Ulcakar .
 Jointly with Tomaz Rejec and Anton Ramsak we worked on time-dependent topological band-structure problems.
 Defended thesis in 2020.

-Martin Ulaga Martin is calculating transport effects in 2d Hubbard model using FTLM and DMFT methods.
+Martin Ulaga Martin has been calculating transport effects in 2d Hubbard model using FTLM and DMFT methods.
 He is interested in thermal transport and the effects of thermoelectric effects on diffusion.
-We supervise Martin Ulaga jointly with Jure Kokalj.
+We supervised Martin Ulaga jointly with Jure Kokalj.
+Defended thesis in 2024.

 This page is sponsored by the Department of Theoretical Physics of the Jozef Stefan Institute.
 Updated: